-The Oracle Database Appliance plug-in enables you to monitor Oracle Database Appliance targets using Oracle Enterprise Manager Cloud Control 13c (13.1.1.1.0).
+The Oracle Database Appliance plug-in enables you to monitor Oracle Database Appliance targets using Oracle Enterprise Manager Cloud Control.

-Oracle Database Appliance Plug-in Monitoring Features (page 1-1)

-The plug-in provides seamless integration with supported Oracle Database Appliance software so that you can receive information about any Oracle Database Appliance target.

-Oracle Database Appliance Plug-in Target Discovery Features (page 1-1) The target discovery process is streamlined and simplified with the Oracle Database Appliance plug-in.

-Oracle Database Appliance Plug-in Supported Hardware and Software (page 1-2)

-The Oracle Database Appliance plug-in for Oracle Enterprise Manager is supported on these Oracle Database Appliance configurations.
+- Oracle Database Appliance Plug-in Monitoring Features (page 1-1) The plug-in provides seamless integration with supported Oracle Database Appliance software so that you can receive information about any Oracle Database Appliance target. - Oracle Database Appliance Plug-in Target Discovery Features (page 1-1) The target discovery process is streamlined and simplified with the Oracle Database Appliance plug-in. - Oracle Database Appliance Plug-in Supported Hardware and Software (page 1-2) View the Oracle Database Appliance configurations supported with the Oracle Database Appliance plug-in for Oracle Enterprise Manager Cloud Control.